tipeslowly/scai/content/5_Structural_notes.md

 {{< q-figure id="5.1" >}}

-The title label on the cover of each fascicle is handwritten on paper that is decorated with gold.
-There is a similar but smaller gold label at the end of the last fascicle, which marks an area for other scholars to add their comments.
+The title label on the cover of each fascicle is handwritten on paper that has been decorated with gold.
+A similar but smaller gold label appears at the end of the last fascicle, which marks an area for other scholars to add their comments.
+The title labels for *Commentary on the Book of Documents* were handwritten by Lu Xuan.
+The label of the twelfth volume contains two square intaglio seals of Lu Xuan’s studio name, Plum Valley (Mei Gu).
+The contents are numbered on each label using the Twelve Earthly Branches.[^2]

-{{< q-figure id="5.3" >}}
+{{< q-figure-group grid="2" id="5.10_2, 5.3" >}}

-Ten of the twelve fascicles are bound with “betel nut and tiger skin” patterned paper covers; one fascicle is bound in a sky-blue silk cover adorned with cloud and phoenix graphics; and one volume has the “betel nut and tiger skin” paper as the front cover and the sky-blue silk as the back cover.
+Ten of the twelve fascicles are bound with “betel nut and tiger skin” patterned paper covers; one fascicle is bound in a sky-blue silk cover adorned with cloud and phoenix graphics, while one volume uses the “betel nut and tiger skin” paper as the front cover and the sky-blue silk as the back cover.

 {{< q-figure-group grid="2" id="5.4, 5.5" >}}

-The pages of the book are printed with a black text frame (*bankuang*).
+The book pages are printed with a black text frame (*bankuang*).
 This frame is single-lined at the head and tail while the vertical lines of the text frame are double-lined.
-The center of the block (*banxin*) is white and does not include the fish-tail mark commonly found in many other printed and handwritten works from this time.
+The center of the block (*banxin*) is white and does not include the fish-tail mark commonly found in other printed and handwritten works from this time.

+{{< q-figure id="SC_layout" >}}
+{{< q-figure id="Book_layout" >}}

 The only writing on the *banxin* are the chapter title (*juan*) and page number.
-In addition to the ownership stamp for the Fung Ping Shan Library of the University of Hong Kong on the cover of each fascicle, the beginning of chapters and the first page of each fascicle also contains seal impressions from multiple collectors, including Liu Chenggan, courtesy name Zhenyi, pen name Han yi (square relief seal); the “Wu Xing Liu Family Jiayetang Collection” (square intaglio seal); “Zhu”  and “Shao” (square intaglio seals); “Jia bin Collection” (oblong intaglio seal); and “Zhang Shuping” (square intaglio seal).
+In addition to the ownership stamp for the Fung Ping Shan Library of the University of Hong Kong that appears on the cover of each fascicle, the beginning of chapters, and the first page of each fascicle, also contains seal impressions from multiple collectors, including Liu Chenggan, courtesy name Zhenyi, pen name Han yi (square relief seal); the “Wu Xing Liu Family Jiayetang Collection” (square intaglio seal); “Zhu”  and “Shao” (square intaglio seals); “Jia bin Collection” (oblong intaglio seal); and “Zhang Shuping” (square intaglio seal).

 {{< q-figure id="4.2" >}}

 The manuscript is written in a neat kai script on a mixed-fiber paper (*Luowen Xuan*[^1]) with fine chain lines.
 The chain lines appear 2–3 mm apart, which is closer than on most standard *xuan* papers.
 The binding style incorporates an interleaving paper in the center of each folded leaf.
 The words “Long Tai Yu Factory Fan Paper” are printed on the edge of the interleaving paper at the bottom of the last fascicle, providing evidence of the specific paper used for interleaving the binding.
-Stamps from the paper mill were commonly included on the end of the ream of paper, and are seen in both printed and handwritten manuscript volumes from the Qianlong period of the Qing dynasty.[^2]
+Stamps from the paper mill were commonly included on the end of the ream of paper, and are seen in both printed and handwritten manuscript volumes from the Qianlong period of the Qing dynasty.[^3]

 {{< q-figure-group grid="2" id="5.9, 5.8" >}}

-The title labels for *Commentary on the Book of Documents* were handwritten by Lu Xuan.
-The label of the twelfth volume has two square intaglio seals of Lu Xuan’s studio name Plum Valley (Mei Gu).
-The contents are numbered on each label using the Twelve Earthly Branches.[^3]

-{{< q-figure id="5.10_2" >}}

 The title label is missing on the second fascicle, but can be found on all others.
 On the final page of the last fascicle there is a small square intaglio seal that bears the words “Hand bound by Floating Fragrance (Piao Xiang)”.
 This is believed to be a studio name for Shen Cai,[^4] indicating that Shen Cai was both the scribe and binder.